Sweet Pastry Crust:

 Serve the tart warm or at room temperature with softly whipped cream or vanilla ice cream.

-This classic French Apple Tart, or Tarte aux Pommes, gives you a double dose of apples, a layer of nicely flavored apple sauce topped with a layer of sauteed apples slices.
-You will notice that the edges of the apples are beautifully brown and crisp and this is done by placing the baked tart briefly under the broiler.
+This classic French Apple Tart (Tarte aux Pommes) gives you a double dose of apples.
+It begins with a pre baked Sweet Pastry Crust (Pate Sucree) which has a wonderfully crisp texture and a sweet buttery flavor.
+Next, comes a layer of lightly sweetened apple sauce that is topped with artfully arranged apples slices.
+You will notice that the edges of the apples are beautifully caramelized and this is done by placing the baked tart briefly under the broiler (you can also use a handheld propane torch).
 The finishing touch is to glaze the apples with apricot preserves to give them an attractive sheen with the added bonus of keeping the apples wonderfully moist.
 I like to serve this French Apple Tart warm with vanilla ice cream or a dollop of softly whipped cream or creme fraiche.

 As I mentioned above, this French Apple Tart has two layers of apples.
-While I have given a recipe for making your own apple sauce, if you are pressed for time, simply replace the homemade apple sauce with store bought.
-Use about 1 - 1 1/2 cups (240 - 360 ml) of applesauce.
+For the applesauce you can use homemade or store bought.
+If you would like to make your own, there is a recipe on the site, along with a video.
 Whatever the fruit, its harvest time is our signal that the fruit is at its optimum flavor.
 Apples are no exception.
-Although apples do store well, their texture and flavor is still superior when first picked.
+Although apples do store well, their texture and flavor are still superior when first picked.
 Please take the opportunity, if you have an apple orchard nearby, to try locally grown varieties.
-Once you taste a freshly picked apple with good texture and flavor, you will no longer be satisfied with the poor selection we are faced with at our grocery stores.
 So although this recipe suggests using Granny Smith apples, you can substitute any firm apple that will keep its shape when baked.
-Some suggestions of locally grown apples that I use are Mutsu Golden, Rome, Stayman Winesap, Jonagold and Jonathan.
-This tart's flavor will depend on the type of apples used.
+Some suggestions of locally grown apples that I use are Braeburn, Honey crisp, Mutsu Golden, Rome, Stayman Winesap, Jonagold and Jonathan.
 You may want to try using two or even three different varieties for a more complex flavor.